JeffAMcGee/marstime/README.md

 MarsTime
 ========

-IOS alarm clock for various mars missions.
+IOS alarm clock for mars missions.
+It currently only supports MSL, but support could easily be added for other missions.

 Icons
 -----